h-cel/hamster/README.md

 ## Getting started

-These are a bunch generic instructions.
+These are a bunch of generic instructions.

 ### Prerequisites